Where to Stay in New York: A First Timers Guide (2025)

 Pros of staying in Midtown:

-• Its central location: most of New York’s famous attractions are within walking distance.
+• Its central location: Most of New York’s famous attractions are within walking distance.

 Cons of staying in Midtown:

-• It can be overwhelming: if you enjoy peace and quiet, you may find this area of New York a bit busy.
+• It can be overwhelming: If you enjoy peace and quiet, you may find this area of New York a bit busy.

 Midtown Manhattan is one of the best places to stay in New York